ory/docs/docs/hydra/advanced.md

 ### Using login_hint with different subject

-When a user already logged in with a subject(for example user-A), and she would like to login as another user using login_hint(for example login_hint=user-B), directly accepting the latter login request in your login provider will make hydra reply:
+When a user already logged in with a subject(for example user-A), and she would like to log in as another user using login_hint(for example login_hint=user-B), directly accepting the latter login request in your login provider will make hydra
-`Subject from payload doesn't match subject from previous authentication`
+reply: `Subject from payload doesn't match subject from previous authentication`

 The suggested flow is:

 Check the response from [GET login request](reference/api.mdx#get-a-login-request), if both the `subject` and `login_hint` are NOT empty and also NOT the same user, redirect UserAgent to `request_url` which is appended with '?prompt=login'.
-This will make hydra ignore the existing authentication, and allow your login provider to login a different subject.
+This will make hydra ignore the existing authentication, and allow your login provider to log in a different subject.

 For more information on `prompt=login` and other options, please check [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).